visgl/luma.gl/docs/upgrade-guide.md

 - `BaseModel` and `Model` have been consolidated in `Model`. `Model` be used as a substitute for `BaseModel` where necessary.
 - `AmbientLight`, `DirectionalLight`, `PointLight`, `PhongMaterial`, `PBRMaterial`, `CameraNode` have been removed from @luma.gl/core.
 These were either empty classes or simple data objects and so can be replaced by plain JavaScript objects in most cases.
 - `ShaderCache` has been removed and superseded by `ProgramManager`.
+- @luma.gl/glfx has been renamed to @luma.gl/effects.
+- @luma.gl/main has been removed.
+Use individual modules instead.
+- `Multipass` classes have been removed.
 - Seer support has been removed.

 ## Upgrading from v7.2 to v7.3